Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Wellington Botanic Garden

-Also passing through here is the cable car, a charmingly rickety funicular which trundles its way down up and down again from Lambton Quay to a viewing platform on top of the hill, where there’s a space observatory, and entry to the gardens.
+Also passing through here is the cable car, a charmingly rickety funicular that trundles its way down up and down again from Lambton Quay to a viewing platform on top of the hill, where there’s a space observatory, and entry to the gardens.

 You can wind your way down to the city in a miniature version of the Mount Victoria walk if you don’t want to take the cable car back down again.